-Sergeant Sierra Tafoya began her career with the Farmington Police Department in 2008.
-She has worked in several of the department’s specialty divisions including the Traffic Unit, where she served as a DWI Taskforce officer, and in the Region II Narcotics Division as an undercover agent working to disrupt and dismantle drug trafficking organizations.
+Lieutenant Sierra Tafoya began her career with the Farmington Police Department in 2008.
+She has worked in several of the department’s specialty divisions including the Traffic Unit, where she served as a DWI Taskforce officer, and in the Region II Narcotics Taskforce as an agent working to disrupt and dismantle drug trafficking organizations.
 During her tenure, she has been an academy instructor, drug recognition expert, and field training officer.
-Tafoya was promoted to corporal in 2013 and to sergeant in 2016.
-She is the first female to hold a supervisory position at FPD in 18 years.
+Lieutenant Tafoya was promoted to the rank of corporal in 2013 and to sergeant in 2016.
+She was the first female to hold a supervisory position at FPD in 18 years.
 As a corporal, she was initially assigned to the Traffic Division and returned to the Patrol Division in 2015.
-She now serves as a sergeant for the graveyard shift.
-Sergeant Tafoya is also a member of the Farmington Police Department Honor Guard.
-She holds a bachelor’s degree in political science from Fort Lewis College in Durango, Colorado.
-Outside of her career, Sergeant Tafoya spends her time with family and enjoys the mountains by camping and backpacking.
+During her time as a corporal, the Chief of Police tasked her with the organization of the first ever Southwest Women in Law Enforcement Conference.
+As a sergeant she continued her assignment within the Patrol Division.
+In 2017, she was promoted to the rank of lieutenant and is responsible for the Professional Standards Division, which includes internal affairs investigations, the Training Division, hiring and recruiting, the San Juan Criminal Justice Training Authority, and accreditation.
+Lieutenant Tafoya is also a member of the Farmington Police Department Honor Guard.
+She holds a Bachelor of Arts in Political Science from Fort Lewis College in Durango, Colorado.
+Additionally, she is a graduate of the Northwestern School of Police Staff and Command, Class #420.
+Outside of her career, Lieutenant Tafoya spends her time with family and enjoys the mountains by camping and backpacking.
 She maintains an active lifestyle and enjoys physical fitness.

-Georgette Allen is the community relations liaison and public information officer for the Farmington Police Department.
-She has been with FPD for 10 years, 6 of which she served as a victim advocate.
+Georgette Allen is the public affairs administrator for the City of Farmington.
+Prior to transitioning to her current position, she served 11 years with the Farmington Police Department.
 Georgette holds a Bachelor of Social Work from New Mexico Highlands University.
-She spent 13 years working in the field of human services then decided it was time for a career change.
+She spent 13 years working in the field of human services, six of which were as a victim advocate for FPD, then decided it was time for a career change.
 After returning to college and earning a Bachelor of Science in Technical Communication from Arizona State University, she successfully pitched the idea of a public relations position to the former chief of police.
-Georgette has served in her current position for four years now.
-She is a member of the Public Relations Society of America and the National Information Officers Association.
+Georgette served as FPD’s PIO for five years before being promoted to her current position.
+Georgette is a member of the Public Relations Society of America and serves as chair of the San Juan County Public Information Officers group.

 Kim Millinder is the quartermaster for the Farmington Police Department and maintains all the police equipment, uniforms, and office supplies.
 Prior to working for FPD, she was a full-time peace officer for the Kern County Sheriff’s Department in Bakersfield, California.
 Kim retired after serving 21 ½ years at KCSD.
 Her assignments during her career included, Jail Operations, Court Services, Patrol, Background Investigations, Bicycle Patrol, hostage/crisis negotiator, driving instructor (defensive and off road), tactical communication instructor, Explorer advisor, detective in the Sexual Assault and Abuse Investigation Unit (SAAIU) and homicide detective.